SIDHANT-SIN/Codechef-scraper-api/README.md

 ## About

-The **CodeStats API** is a lightweight RESTful API designed to scrape user statistics, contest history, and solved problems from CodeChef profiles.
+The **CodeStats API** is a lightweight RESTful API designed to scrape user statistics and contest history from CodeChef profiles.
 Built with Go and the Gin framework, it provides fast, structured JSON responses for developers and competitive programming enthusiasts.

 </div>